 Trawler suspected of operating illegally intercepted in joint operation

-Charges were laid today (November 29) against five Mainland men found on the vessel, which was suspected to have contravened the Fisheries Protection Regulations by using prohibited fishing gear.
-Among them, the master of the vessel was also charged with obstructing public officers in preforming their duty.
-They will appear at the Eastern Magistrates' Courts tomorrow (November 30).
+Charges were laid against the Mainland fishermen found on board the vessel.
+They were suspected to have contravened the Fisheries Protection Regulations by using prohibited fishing gear.
+They will appear at the Fanling Magistrates' Courts tomorrow (March 15).

 The spokesman said that trawling is a non-selective fishing operation which damages the seabed and marine ecosystems.
-A ban on trawling activities brings this harmful process to an immediate halt, enabling marine ecosystems to be gradually rehabilitated to a sustainable level and be better conserved in the long run.
+A ban on trawling brings this harmful depletion to an immediate halt, enabling marine ecosystems to be gradually rehabilitated to a sustainable level and be better conserved in the long run.

 The spokesman said, "The AFCD and the Police will continue to carry out joint enforcement operations to crack down on illegal fishing activities."

 The Agriculture, Fisheries and Conservation Department today (March 14) announced the laying of charges against nine Mainland fishermen on board a fishing vessel suspected of engaging in illegal trawling in Hong Kong waters near Shek Ngau Chau.
 Photo shows the fishing vessel.